Products, Projects, Processes

 As illustrated by these examples, discontinuity can be intrinsic (nature of products) or extrinsic (nature of participants): for simple processes (e.g poached eggs), all products are delivered to customers, for structured ones products will also include intermediate outcomes to be instantly used (e.g eggs Benedict) or kept aside for a time (e.g crepes).

-That is what model driven engineering is about: reasoned processing of models depending on the fundamental properties of their contents: computation independent, platform independent, platform specific.
+In contrast to cooking which is all about physical ingredients, software engineering is all about symbolic ones, which is why models are the epitome of intermediates products.
+Yet, as illustrated by model driven engineering the same principles apply: reasoned processing of models depending on the fundamental properties of their contents: computation independent, platform independent, platform specific.

 With regard to software development artifacts, and whatever their form (textual specifications, test cases, models, code, etc.), intermediate products are introduced to support discontinuity in time or teams: